KuroNgo/rabbitmq/README.md

 - In case you use a different host, port or credentials, connections settings would require adjusting

 ### Notion
-- RabbitMQ í a message broker.
+- RabbitMQ is a message broker.
 It accepts and forwards messages
 - RabbitMQ, and messaging in general, uses some jargon
 * Producing means nothing more than sending.
 A program that sends messages is a producer
 * A queue is them name for the post box in RabbitMQ.
 Although messages flow through RabbitMQ and your applications,